Equality test of K unknown component distributions

 Value

-An object of class admix_test, containing 17 attributes: 1) the number of samples for the test; 2) the sizes of each sample; 3) the information about component distributions for each sample; 4) the reject decision of the test; 5) the confidence level of the test (1-alpha, where alpha refers to the first-type error); 6) the test p-value; 7) the 95th-percentile of the contrast tabulated distribution; 8) the test statistic value; 9) the selected rank (number of terms involved in the test statistic); 10) the terms (pairwise contrasts) involved in the test statistic; 11) A boolean indicating whether the penalization corresponds to the null hypothesis has been considered; 12) the value of penalized test statistics; 13) the selected optimal 'gamma' parameter (see reference below); 14) the selected optimal constant involved in the penalization process (see also the reference); 15) the tabulated distribution of the contrast; 16) the estimated mixing proportions (not implemented yet, since that makes sense only in case of equal unknown component distributions); 17) the matrix of pairwise contrasts (distance between two samples).
+An object of class 'IBM_test', containing 17 attributes: 1) the number of samples for the test; 2) the sizes of each sample; 3) the information about component distributions for each sample; 4) the reject decision of the test; 5) the confidence level of the test (1-alpha, where alpha refers to the first-type error); 6) the test p-value; 7) the 95th-percentile of the contrast tabulated distribution; 8) the test statistic value; 9) the selected rank (number of terms involved in the test statistic); 10) the terms (pairwise contrasts) involved in the test statistic; 11) A boolean indicating whether the penalization corresponds to the null hypothesis has been considered; 12) the value of penalized test statistics; 13) the selected optimal 'gamma' parameter (see reference below); 14) the selected optimal constant involved in the penalization process (see also the reference); 15) the tabulated distribution of the contrast; 16) the estimated mixing proportions (not implemented yet, since that makes sense only in case of equal unknown component distributions); 17) the matrix of pairwise contrasts (distance between two samples); 18) the matrix of the ranks of pairwise contrasts; and 19) the matrix of identifiers of pairwise contrasts.

 References